 How to drive more traffic to your clients’ postings – without overspending

 Struggling to attract enough job seekers to your clients’ job listings without breaking the bank?
-As a recruitment agency, finding the right talent to fill your clients’ open positions is critical – but nobody has an unlimited budget.
+As a staffing firm, finding the right talent to fill your clients’ open positions is critical – but nobody has an unlimited budget.

 While there’s no “silver bullet,” these tactics will help you drive more traffic to your job listings – and get more qualified candidates to apply.